frizzleqq/databricks-bundle-implementation/README.md

    sys.path.append("../src")
    ```
 * Service Principals

+   For this example, the targets `test` and `prod` use a group and service principals.

+   The group `group_etl` can manage the workflow, ideally your user and the service principal are part of it.
+This group should also have sufficient permissions on the used Catalogs.

    Make sure the User used to deploy has `Service principal: User` permissions. `Service principal: Manager` is not enough.